hosszu/2022_Cladistic_analysis_of_Rovash_inscriptions/README.md

-# Cladistic analysis of Rovash inscriptions
+# Evolution of Steppe Scripts and inscriptions

 PAST input files (NEX) for the correlation analysis of scripts and inscriptions